Fenoldopam

-Fenoldopam mesylate (Corlopam) is a drug and synthetic benzazepine derivative which acts as a selective D1 receptor partial agonist.
+Fenoldopam, sold under the brand name Corlopam, is a drug and synthetic benzazepine derivative which acts as a selective D1 receptor partial agonist.
 Fenoldopam is used as an antihypertensive agent.
-It was approved by the Food and Drug Administration (FDA) in September 1997.
+It was approved by the US Food and Drug Administration (FDA) in September 1997.

-Indications
+Medical uses

-Fenoldopam is used as an antihypertensive agent postoperatively, and also intravenously (IV) to treat a hypertensive crisis.
+Fenoldopam is used as an antihypertensive agent postoperatively, and also intravenously to treat a hypertensive crisis.

 Since fenoldopam is an intravenous agent with minimal adrenergic effects that improves renal perfusion, in theory it could be beneficial in hypertensive patients with concomitant chronic kidney disease.
 It can cause reflex tachycardia, but it is dependent on the infusion of the drug.